Description:

 =df1("HR","M") |

-Call the registered function and pass parameter value: |
+Call the registered function and pass parameter values: |

-Use @o option to register functions:
+Use @o option to register a function:

 |